adamantdude/CotL_KnuckleBones/README.md

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
 (Thank your people)

+Thanks to [Cult of the Lamb](https://www.cultofthelamb.com/) as inspiration for the creation of this game.
+Knucklebones is a minigame within Cult of the Lamb, however it is missing the essence of a second player.
+I hoped to create that essence of a local board game with this project.

 ## Support
 If you have suggestions or issues, please email me at [youremail@whatever.com]()